karmajunkie/imperator/README.md

 ###Using a command in the background (Delayed::Job)
     Delayed::Job.enqueue command

+###Using a background processor
+You can create a custom background processor very easily.
+It merely needs to implement the class method `#commit`

+    class Imperator::NullBackgroundProcessor
+      def self.commit(command, options = nil)
+        command.perform
+      end
+    end

+You can also pass options to the background processor either by the command or instance

+    class CompletePurchase < Imperator::Command
+      background :queue => "high"

+      def action
+      end
+    end

+    command = CompletePurchase.new
+    command.commit(:queue => "low")

 ###Contributors
 Many thanks to the following contributors for bugfixes, testing, and additional functionality